SilasReinagel/silasreinagel.github.io/static/delivering/C1_no_bullshit.md

 Sure, you can successfully complete projects with less planning, but you will be giving yourself an uphill battle.

+---

+## What about communication?

+Why isn't communication on the list of key project factors?

+Communication is an essential skill for all group endeavors.
+It's as essential for group efforts as breathing is for living.
+However, it doesn't have any project-specific requirements.

+You can't manage well, have a strong team, allocate proper resources, or have good planning/research/design without good communication, unless you're working solo.

+In the chapters on each of these factors, we will look at the most important communication elements that directly impact project success.

 ----

 ## What is expected of you?